Datafable/gbif-dataset-metrics/README.md

 ## Limitations

-* The metrics are processed using a download of all occurrences on August 31, 2015.
-It contains 13,233 occurrences datasets, covering 570,238,233 occurrences.
+* The metrics are processed using a download of all occurrences on September 1, 2015.
+It contains 13,221 occurrences datasets, covering 570,238,726 occurrences.
 If a dataset is published or republished since then, it respectively won't have metrics or those might be out of date.
 If so, a message will be shown on the dataset page.
 If you want us to reprocess a specific dataset, [submit an issue](https://github.com/datafable/gbif-dataset-metrics/issues/new).

 Follow [@Datafable](https://twitter.com/datafable) to be notified of new metrics or improvements.